Sometimes, even as adults it can be hard t understand biblical concepts – one of those being the Holy Trinity!

 God IS the Father, God IS the Son, and God IS the Spirit.
 Makes sense, right?!

 I saw this chart online somewhere and loved it so much I made one myself to use when teaching my daughter about God.
+Take a closer look at the following diagram:

 That picture is actually one of my favorite illustrations and the best way I could think to describe the trinity to anyone, let alone my child.